svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 In addition to the heatmaps, users will be able to group cryptocurrencies and tokens included in the Svandis screener.
 This grouping tool will allow crypto-assets to be visualized by sector, industry, geography and capitalization.
 Each group will be sortable by different filters and visualization options, e.g., tables, bar charts, spectra, grids, etc. Users can select to display group information onto a heatmap.

 Heatmaps will be built on the Svandis front-end application to present another perspective to traders.
-They will be built using [D3 technology](https://github.com/d3/d3) in Javascript.
+They will be built using [D3 technology](https://github.com/d3/d3).
 This module has a plethora of use within the online community, and we can build a powerful platform for our heatmaps upon it.

 Groups and filters will be available with the heatmaps, and they will be customizable for traders to analyze the data points most relevant to their research needs.
 Users will be able to share groups they find useful.
 An example of a group would be the selection of cryptocurrencies with same type of blockchain or based upon a thematic commonality, such as "ICOs with Year To Date (YTD) positive returns from the 2018 bear market."